Clerk of Superior Court

 Court: Court records come from the three courts that operate in Habersham County: Superior, State, and Magistrate.

 Liens (where fi fas are issued): Property tax fi fas, IRS and state tax liens, and judgments entered in civil cases may be found here.
-When a tax lien has been satisfied, it is marked "Cancelled and Satisfied," but it is still left on the books as a matter of public record.
+When a tax lien has been satisfied, it is marked "Canceled and Satisfied," but it is still left on the books as a matter of public record.

 Property: Deeds (warranty, quit claim, and security) and plats are not required by law to be filed, but making sure they are recorded may be a big protection to a property owner in the future should a dispute arise regarding ownership or the legality of a sale.
 See menu at right for more information on this subject.

 Military discharges: Military discharges are also not required by law to be recorded, but doing so may prevent unnecessary problems should the original papers be lost.
 For more information, select Military Discharges on the menu at right.

 Adoptions: Adoptions are confidential and records may not be viewed without a court order.

 Trade name registrations: A business trade name may be legally recorded here by filling out a form available in this office.
 See menu at right for more information.